-(1) By (Editor's note: The blank refers to the date two years after the effective date of adoption of this proposed rulemaking when published as a final-form rulemaking.), install and maintain low permeation hoses for which the CARB Executive Officer has included the low permeation hose on the Exhibit 1 "Low Permeation Hose List" in CARB Executive Order NVR-1-B, "Relating to Certification of Non-Vapor Recovery Hoses, For Use at Gasoline Dispensing Facilities with No Phase II Recovery Systems."
+(iii) For a gasoline dispensing facility that begins operation after \\\\\\(Editor's note: The blank refers to the effective date of adoption of this proposed rulemaking when published as a final-form rulemaking.), install low permeation hoses described in subparagraph (iv) upon installation of each gasoline dispenser.

+(iv) For subparagraphs (i) through (iii), the owner or operator may only install low permeation hoses that are included by the CARB Executive Officer on the Exhibit 1 "Component List" in CARB Executive Order NVR-1-D, "Relating to Certification of Non-Vapor Recovery Hoses and Enhanced Conventional Nozzles, For Use at Gasoline Dispensing Facilities with No Phase II Vapor Recovery Systems," executed March 1, 2019, including updates and revisions.